Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: The size of the linked region via a pattern theorem for fixed-link-type embeddings

 \end{cor} The proof is exactly the same as the proof of Theorem~\ref{thm-bounds}{} where for the lower bound one uses a size $m_L$ link pattern to insert.

 Furthermore, the conclusions of Theorem~\ref{thm-bounds}{} hold for any subset of embeddings of $L$ where, as in the proof of the lower bound, an element of the set can be obtained by inserting any fixed-size link patterns corresponding to the prime factors of $L$.
 Thus, aside from the size of the linked part one can also restrict other geometric features of the linked part and get the same scaling form.
-In particular, for the case of $L$ a prime knot, two modes have been identified for connected sum knot patterns: the double filament mode (also called 2-filament or non-local) and the single filament mode (also called 1-filament or local) \cite{Suma_2017,BEISS18,Sharma19}.
-See \cite[Figure 1]{BEISS18}.
-Restricting to knot patterns in either one of these modes will yield the same types of bounds as in Theorem~\ref{thm-bounds}{}.
-The following is an example corollary. \begin{cor} Given any $4$-plat knot $K$, even integer $n$ and $i\in \{1,2\}$, let $p_{\tube^*,n}(K; i)$ be the number of knot-type $K$ polygons in $\tube^*$ with at least one vertex in the plane $x=0$ and such that the polygon contains a link pattern of $K$ in the $i$-filament mode.
-Then there exist constants $C_{K_i},C_2$ such that for sufficiently large $n$,
+In particular, for the case of $L$ a prime knot, restricting to knot patterns in either one of the two modes, 1- or 2-filament, will yield the same types of bounds as in Theorem~\ref{thm-bounds}{}.
+Similarly, for 2 component non-split 4-plats the two modes of linking defined earlier (one-polygon and two-polygon) follow the same scaling form as in Theorem~\ref{thm-bounds}{}.
+These results are summarized in the following two example corollaries. \begin{cor} Given any one component $4$-plat knot $K$, even integer $n$ and $i\in \{1,2\}$, let $p_{\tube^*,n}(K; i)$ be the number of knot-type $K$ polygons in $\tube^*$ with at least one vertex in the plane $x=0$ and such that the polygon contains a link pattern of $K$ in the $i$-filament mode where $i$ is 1 or 2.
+Then there exist constants $C_{K,i},C_2$ such that for sufficiently large $n$,

 \end{cor}